adamyonk/adamyonk.com/_pages/resume.md

 Software Engineer
 November 2020 — Present

+As employee Nº 9, I have been living out my favorite part of startup life, wearing many hats and covering as many bases as possible, helping the team to adapt quickly to changing business needs and enabling rapid development, flexibity, and resiliency of our systems.

 ### Responsibilities:

+- Refactored a crucual API service in-place, implemented stricter type-safety, linting rules to help cement good practices
-- Iteratively migrated front end from create-react-app with home-grown deployment system to Next.js on Vercel
+- Iteratively migrated front end from create-react-app with a home-grown deployment system to Next.js on Vercel
 - Architectural decisionmaking
 - Custom data visualizations
 - Internal tooling